Looking to get involved? Join us!

 The AUGS Humanitarian Society is a newly developed group that is made for AUGS Students that want to improve the “climate” of our school, our school district and our community by sharing ideas of hope, service, commitment, and positivity.
 Students that participate in AHS will meet and discuss topics that will improve the culture and overall feelings others have in the community we live in.
 Students will develop “service projects” to help foster a more caring, sharing and productive environment.
 (These may range from community clean-ups, to volunteering at Feed my Starving Children/Northern Illinois Food Bank, to even designing something that provides a positive message to their peers).
 Students that participate in this group will earn “credit” toward achieving the “Distinguished Warrior” designation by the time they graduate from AUGS.
 This award has requirements of being part of an AUGS extracurricular group/sport and a service hour stipulation.
 Students that participate in AHS will develop skills in communication, cooperation, critical thinking, making connections, as well as building confidence and character in themself.
 It will also help students gain a sense of community, caring for others, and charity.

-Meetings are typically before school (6:30 am) with some after school meeting times.
+The meetings are typically a mixture of some before school (6:30 am) and some after-school meeting times.
 There are service project hours that may be offered during weekend dates and scheduled days off (1 day holidays).

 National Junior Honor Society (Active)